Bairavi: Production

 Kalaignanam, who was impressed with Rajinikanth's acting style, went straight ahead casting him in the lead role for Bhairavi, and paid him an advance.
 Initially, Sandow M. M. A. Chinnappa Thevar agreed to give financial support for Bhairavi but when he heard Rajinikanth is the lead actor, he withdrew the support and advised Kalaignanam to stop the film or change the actor and questioned him for choosing a villain in the lead role and hero as villain (Srikanth was acting as hero those days) and he assured that it will be a huge loss.
 Kalaignanam approached Muthuraman to play negative role but he refused to portray a negative character, Srikanth was finally selected for the role.
 M. Bhaskar made his directorial debut with this film.

 Music

-The soundtrack and background score was composed by Ilaiyaraaja.
-All the lyrics were written by Kannadasan except Kattapulle written by Chidambaranathan.
+The soundtrack was composed by Ilaiyaraaja.
+All the lyrics were written by Kannadasan except "Kattapulle" written by Chidambaranathan.

 Release

-Bairavi was released on 8 June 1978.
+Bairavi was released on 8 June 1978, and distributed by Subramania Films.
 A 35-foot high cutout of Rajinikanth was built at Plaza Theatre by S. Thanu to promote the film.
 In the posters, Rajinikanth was referred to as "Superstar", although he was initially against it.